remmertjack/Clustering-Ball-Players-1/README.md

-For K-Medoids, I implemented it with the Partitioning Around Medoids (PAM) algorithm and the number of clusters was evaluated using the Silhouette Index as is best practices.
+For K-Medoids, I implemented it with the Partitioning Around Medoids (PAM) algorithm and the number of clusters was evaluated using the Silhouette Index as is best practice.
 However instead of using Euclidean distance, I used the Minkowski distance with *p* = 0.34.
 Now the Euclidean distance is actually a generalized version of the Minkowski distance with *p* = 2 for those that know the equation.
 “Why